viveksondhiya/QuizSpringBootApplication/README.md

 <h2>Database Persistence: </h2>
 The application utilizes Spring Data JPA and the QuizRepository interface to perform database operations such as saving quizzes, retrieving quizzes, and querying quizzes based on start and end dates.
 <h3> Project Structure </h3>
-The Quiz application follows a standard Spring Boot project structure:  com.Quiz.controller: Contains the controllers responsible for handling HTTP requests.    • •      **com.Quiz.dao:** Contains the data access objects (DAOs) responsible for interacting with the database.<br>
+The Quiz application follows a standard Spring Boot project structure:  com.Quiz.controller: Contains the controllers responsible for handling HTTP requests. <br>  •      #com.Quiz.dao: Contains the data access objects (DAOs) responsible for interacting with the database.<br>
 •	**com.Quiz.entities:** Contains the entity classes that represent the data model of the application.<br>
 •	**com.Quiz.services:** Contains the service classes that implement the business logic of the application.<br>
 •	**com.Quiz.QuizApplication:** The main class of the application with the Spring Boot configuration. resources: Contains the application properties and Maven's POM (Project Object Model) file.<br>